buttonsrtoys/mvvm_plus/README.md

     - buildView
 - **Property** is a `typedef` of ValueNotifier, so adds nothing.

 But don't be fooled by MVVM+'s minimal interface.
-As documented below, it a full implementation of MVVM.
-It achieves its simplicity by adding syntactic sugar to Flutter's existing API.
+As documented below, MVVM+ is a full implementation of MVVM.

 ## Views and View Models